grafana/grafana/docs/sources/_index.md

       description: Troubleshoot common Grafana issues.
       height: 24

+---

 {{< docs/hero-simple key="hero" >}}

 ---

 ## Overview

-_Grafana Open Source Software (OSS)_ enables you to query, visualize, alert on, and explore your metrics, logs, and traces wherever they're stored.
+__Grafana Open Source Software (OSS)__ enables you to query, visualize, alert on, and explore your metrics, logs, and traces wherever they are stored.
 Grafana OSS provides you with tools to turn your time-series database (TSDB) data into insightful graphs and visualizations.
 The Grafana OSS plugin framework also enables you to connect other data sources like NoSQL/SQL databases, ticketing tools like Jira or ServiceNow, and CI/CD tooling like GitLab.

-_Grafana Enterprise_ is a commercial edition of Grafana that includes exclusive data source plugins and additional features not found in the open source version.
+__Grafana Enterprise__ is a commercial edition of Grafana that includes exclusive data source plugins and additional features not found in the open source version.
 You also get 24x7x365 support and training from the core Grafana team.
-To learn more about these features, refer to [Enterprise features](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise/#enterprise-features).
+To learn more about these features, refer to [Enterprise features](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise/#enterprise-features-in-grafana-cloud).

 ## Learn